 Made from scratch without the crutch of cake mix, this homemade rum cake is perfectly moist, extra buttery, and flavored with rum.
 Top with boozy butter rum glaze and serve warm or cold.
 Rum cake doesn’t require a special occasion, but it’s perfect for the holidays!

 I’ve had many requests for rum cake and I’m so excited to finally share my version with you!
-This is my 100% homemade rum bundt cake and it’s even better than it looks and sounds.
-I didn’t know that I needed rum cake in my life until I took my first bite.
+This is my 100% homemade rum Bundt cake and it’s even better than it looks and sounds.

 This Rum Cake Is: